mdancho84/mdancho84.github.io/_posts/2023-06-06-storytelling-funkyheatmaps.md

 ### Table of Contents

-Today you're going to become better a storytelling.
+Today you're going to become better at storytelling.
 Here's what you're learning today:

 * What storytelling is (and why it's absolutely essential to your data science career)
 * How to use a sneaky-good R package to make funky-looking heat maps (that *insantly* improve your storytelling)